A-Cervantes/Flourish/README.md

 ## 📚 Credits

-Created by a team of aspiring developers at **SEO Tech Developer: First Year Academy**.
+Created by a team of aspiring developers during **SEO Tech Developer: First Year Academy**.
-Art and design by: *JJ Cham & Angel Cervantes*
+Code, Art, and design by: *JJ Cham & Angel Cervantes*
 Learning can flourish — just like your sunflowers 🌼

 ---